Osteoarthritis at the base of the thumb

 This procedure involves fixing the trapezium bone and the metacarpal bone together at the base of your thumb.
 This obliterates or fuses the joint.
 This to stop the bones rubbing together, as the joint no longer exists.

 Arthrodesis 3.
 Artificial joint implant.
-There are a couple of different artificial joints on the market.
+TThere are a couple of different artificial joints on the market.
 The East Kent hand surgery team use the MAIA implant.
+Mr Smith also uses the Touch implant.

-• The MAIA prothesis is a total joint replacement (ball and socket type joint) that also gives good pain relief and good movement to the thumb following surgery.
-Studies have shown that nine years after surgery, nine in 10 patients who have had this implant fitted still experience good pain relief.
+• The MAIA and TOUCH prothesis are total joint replacements (ball and socket type joint) that give good pain relief and good movement to the thumb following surgery.
+Studies have shown that nine years after surgery, nine in 10 patients who have had these types of implant are still experience good pain relief.

 MAIA prothesis